AG Bell Financial Aid Programs Overview

 School‐Age Financial Aid Program

 The School‐Age Financial Aid program is for students with a pre‐lingual bilateral hearing loss in the moderately-severe to profound range who use listening and spoken language and who are in first through twelfth grades and attending a parochial, independent or private mainstream school.
 Awards are intended to assist with educational costs such as tuition, books, equipment, room and board, auditory and speech language support services, academic tutoring, transportation, and other school‐related expenses.
 Please Note: Public school, oral school, OPTION school, home school and post‐secondary students are not eligible for this program.
-This program will open for applications on April 4 with a deadline of May 13, 2016.
-Program details and an application packet are available here.
+This program is now closed for 2016.
+The 2017 application is expected to open in late March with a deadline in early May.
+Program details and an application packet will be available here when the application is open.

 Preschool‐Age Financial Aid Program

 The Preschool‐Age Financial Aid program is for families of preschool-age children who have been diagnosed with a moderately-severe to profound bilateral hearing loss and who are in pursuit of a listening and spoken language education for their child.
 Awards are made to assist with expenses such as auditory support services, speech‐language therapy, pre‐school tuition, etc. Families who apply should be committed to a listening and spoken language approach for the education of their child’s listening, speech, and cognitive skills.
-This program will open for applications on June 3 with a deadline of August 5, 2016.
-Program details and an application packet are available when the program is open.
-Please check our website at that time or review our newsletters for additional information.
+The application period for this program is now closed.
+Program details are available here.

 Parent & Infant Financial Aid Program

 The Parent‐Infant Financial Aid Program is for families of infants and toddlers ages 0 to 3 who have been diagnosed with a moderately-severe to profound bilateral hearing loss and who are in pursuit of spoken language education for their child.
 Awards are made to assist with expenses such as auditory support services, speech‐language therapy, tuition, etc. Families should be committed to a listening and spoken language approach for the education of their child’s listening, speech, and cognitive skills.
-This program will open for applications on August 15 with a deadline of October 14, 2016.
+This program is open for applications as of August 15 and has a deadline of October 14, 2016.
 Program details and an application packet are available when the program is open.
 Please check our website at that time or review our newsletters for additional information.

 AG Bell’s Financial Aid Programs – From a Parent’s Perspective